hackclub/some-assembly-required/code/x86-intel/README.md

 ### 1. Assemble our program into an object file
 ```
-$ nasm -f macho64 hello-world.asm
+$ yasm -f macho64 hello-world.asm
 ```

 This whole command creates an object file, which is machine code.
 You can view it in a [hex editor](https://hexfiend.com/).
 If you view it in a normal text editor, it tries to convert the machine code to ASCII, which makes it nonsensical.

-`nasm` is our assembler, `-f` flag is to specify our file format. `macho64` is our file format, used for Mac executables.
+`yasm` is our assembler, `-f` flag is to specify our file format. `macho64` is our file format, used for Mac executables.

 ### 2. Generate our executable